René Massigli: Second World War

 Mr. Massigli said he did not contest that General de Gaulle was an unusually difficult and unsatisfactory man with whom to do business, but, speaking to me as a friend, he begged me to use my best endeavors to persuade the Prime Minister to see the General before he left.
 It was of course true that General de Gaulle had been built up by the British government, but the fact remained that he had been built up, and he thought that, on any objective consideration, it would be agreed that his position in metropolitan France was paramount, and that the tendency was for it to become so elsewhere.
 He felt it right, speaking personally and very confidentially, to warn me of the dangers which must inevitably lie ahead if General de Gaulle should go to North Africa feeling that the Prime Minister's face was turned against him... and it was surely therefore of real advantage, purely as a matter of policy, that the Prime Minister should say a kind word to him before he left.
-One of General de Gaulle's limitations, as I would know well, was that he was apt to nurse a grievance and to brood over facied wrongs.
+One of General de Gaulle's limitations, as I would know well, was that he was apt to nurse a grievance and to brood over fancied wrongs.
 Would it not be wise, in the interests of Anglo-French relations, to remove any pretext for his doing so?
 The Prime Minister was so great a figure and so magnanimous that he believed that if this appeal were conveyed to him, he would not be deaf to it.
 Moreover, General de Gaulle cherished a deep-seated admiration for the Prime Minister and, he was sure, would respond to a kind word from him".
 On 30 March, Churchill agreed to meet de Gaulle, but only to learn that de Gaulle had not requested a meeting as Massigli was acting on his own in trying to set up a Churchill-de Gaulle summit.

 Finally in the presence of Massigli and Sir Alexander Cadogan, the Permanent Undersecretary at the Foreign Office, the Prime Minister and the General met on 2 April 1943.
 Despite all of the bad blood between Churchill and de Gaulle, the meeting was friendly, with Churchill agreeing that de Gaulle would go to Algeria after all.
 The meeting ended with Churchill saying he "was convinced that a strong France was in the interests of Europe, and especially of England...
 The Prime Minister was a European, a good European—at least he hoped so—and a strong France was an indispensable element in his conception of Europe.
 The General could rely on these assurances, whatever unpleasant incidents might occur.
 It was a principle of English policy...which corresponded to the interests of France, of Great Britain, and also of the United States.
 The Prime Minister again asked the General to rely on this declaration, and to remember it in times of difficulty".